Madrid Metro - The Underground City (ep. 2)

 Line 6 is circular and surrounds the central area of Madrid.
 It has connections to all the lines of the Metro de Madrid network.

 The most important tourist area in Madrid is the market Puerta del Sol (SOL).
-Here is the 0 km of Madrid.
+Here is km 0 of Madrid.
 The area can be compared to the Old Center of Bucharest, but much more developed.
-In the SOL you can easily reach the 1, 2 and 3 subway lines.
-I did about 45 minutes on the route: 1,2,3 Terminal station Barajas - Nuevos Ministerios (L8) - Tribunal (L10) - SOL (L1).
+The SOL can be easily reached by metro lines 1, 2 and 3.
+I did about 45 minutes on the route: metro station Terminal 1,2,3 Barajas - Nuevos Ministerios (L8) - Tribunal (L10) - SOL ( L1).

 Near the SOL market there are also some of the most important tourist attractions: Plaza Mayor, Palacio Real, Teatro Real, Museum of Telecommunications, Palacio Santa Cruz, Cathedral of Almudena, Sabatini Gardens, many parks, etc. Below is a picture of the area covered by me within a few hours of walking.

-For shopping I recommend Gran Via Boulevard, the paradise of women with stores like Mango, H&M, Zara, Pull & Bear, Massimo Dutti, Bershka, Stradivarius, Oysho and the list can go on.
-I will give more details in an article dedicated to Madrid.
+For shopping I recommend Gran Via Boulevard, the paradise of women with stores like Mango, H&M, Zara, Pull & Bear, Massimo Dutti, Bershka, Stradivarius, Oysho and the list goes on.
+I will provide more details in an article dedicated to Madrid.

 The city below Madrid